STORE

 Bass strings can need replacing for two main reasons.
 Obviously,

-After turning them, they may still sound bad, and they may develop
+turning them, they may still sound bad, and they may develop overtones.
+The

-This is no longer used in the trade because it rusts too easily, and it goes dull
+no longer used in the trade because it rusts too easily, and it goes dull with

-with age.
+age.
 We send only copper wrapped wire.
+We

-[ Repair: Chapter Seven, Number 64 AND Broken Wire Repair section ]
+Repair: Chapter Seven, Number 64 AND Broken Wire

 to us to duplicate the timbre and sound quality of your old strings in the